macewanCS/lackingllamas/README.md

 ## Overview

-This is a installation guide for a web based business plan manager.Depending on role, users can create, read, update and delete various elements of a business plan.
+This is a installation guide for a web based business plan manager.
+Depending on role, users can create, read, update and delete various elements of a business plan.
 This software was created using the Laravel PHP Framework.
 More information can be found here: https://github.com/laravel/framework

 ## Requirements